 You can find out more about quantitative easing in our ‘Red Book’ or on our KnowledgeBank website.

-On 4 August 2016 the MPC voted to increase the stock of purchases of UK government bonds by the APF to £435bn.
-In addition, the MPC voted to make up to £10bn of purchases of corporate bonds over 18 months.
-It also voted to introduce the Term Funding Scheme, to reinforce the transmission of Bank Rate cuts to those interest rates actually faced by householders and business by providing term funding to banks at rates close to Bank Rate.
+On 4 August 2016, our Monetary Policy Committee voted to extend our programme of quantitative easing to £435bn and to make up to £10bn of corporate bond purchases over 18 months.
+The MPC also voted to introduce the Term Funding Scheme, to encourage banks to pass on Bank Rate cuts to customers by providing term funding to banks at rates close to Bank Rate.

-APF transactions are undertaken by a subsidiary company of the Bank of England – the Bank of England Asset Purchase Facility Fund Limited (BEAPFF).
-BEAPFF borrows from the Bank to pay for the assets it purchases (under the Gilts and Corporate Bond Purchases Schemes) and the loans it makes under the Term Funding Scheme.
-This loan to BEAPFF appears on the Bank's balance sheet as an asset.
+Asset Purchase Facility transactions are undertaken by a subsidiary company of the Bank of England – the Bank of England Asset Purchase Facility Fund Limited (BEAPFF).
+The BEAPFF borrows from the Bank to pay for the assets it purchases under the Gilts and Corporate Bond Purchases schemes and the loans it makes under the Term Funding Scheme.
+This loan appears on the Bank's balance sheet as an asset.
 The corresponding liability is the increase in central bank reserves which have been created to fund the loan to BEAPFF.

 Schedule of operations

-The table below outlines the dates that APF operations will normally take place.
-The Bank reserves the right to change the dates or frequency of these operations in light of bank holidays or developments in market conditions.
+The table below outlines the dates that Asset Purchase Facility operations will normally take place.
+We reserve the right to change the dates or frequency of these operations in light of bank holidays or developments in market conditions.